 Understanding of global trends on human rights issues

-Since the UN Human Rights Council adopted the "protect, respect, and remedy" framework, known as the Ruggie Framework, with regard to business and human rights in 2008, a series of international Corporate Social Responsibility ("CSR") guidelines and UN and EU policies have been introduced in accordance with the framework, and several jurisdictions around the world have enacted laws addressing human rights in the context of international business.
-Specifically, these include the conflict minerals clause in the US Dodd-Frank Wall Street Reform and Consumer Protection Act enacted in 2010, the Transparency in Supply Chains Act enacted in the US State of California in 2010, the UN Guiding Principles on Business and Human Rights in 2011, the Modern Slavery Act in the United Kingdom in 2015, EU regulation on conflict minerals in 2017, and Dutch Child Labor Due Diligence Act in the Netherlands in 2019.
+Since the UN Human Rights Council adopted the “protect, respect, and remedy” framework, known as the Ruggie Framework, with regard to business and human rights in 2008, a series of international Corporate Social Responsibility (“CSR”) guidelines and UN and EU policies have been introduced in accordance with the framework, and several jurisdictions around the world have enacted laws addressing human rights in the context of international business.
+Specifically, these include the conflict minerals clause in the US Dodd-Frank Wall Street Reform and Consumer Protection Act enacted in 2010, the Transparency in Supply Chains Act enacted in the US State of California in 2010, the UN Guiding Principles on Business and Human Rights in 2011, the Modern Slavery Act in the United Kingdom in 2015, the EU regulation on conflict minerals in 2017, the Dutch Child Labor Due Diligence Act in the Netherlands in 2019, and the Due Diligence in the Supply Chain Act in Germany in 2021.
 This trend represents a strong appeal to companies to specifically identify human rights issues in their business activities and take appropriate action.

 Our policies for respecting human rights

 The TDK Group Policy on Human Rights was formulated in 2016.
 Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding and awareness of human rights issues, not only within the business operations of the TDK Group itself but also throughout the value chain.
-We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also formulated the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.
+We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.

 Due Diligence Process